 gather up your performance reporting.

 What advertisers need is one place to go where they can easily see how all of their channels perform.
 Often, brands have performance data in separate systems — display ad data in one system and video ad performance in another.
-When this data comes together, however, cross-channel attribution and reporting can help you see how every channel opens, closes, and influences a purchase.
+When this data comes together, however, cross-channel attribution and reporting can help you to see how every channel opens, closes and influences a purchase.